-The RCauth Pilot ICA shall make the following publicly available on the relevant on-line repositories:
+The RCauth Pilot-ICA shall make the following publicly available on the relevant on-line repositories:

-- 1. The RCauth Pilot ICA's certificate in at least DER encoding, and with a textual representation thereof - 2.
+- 1. The RCauth-Pilot ICA's certificate in at least DER encoding, and with a textual representation thereof - 2.
 A DER-formatted CRL - 3.
 A copy of this CP/CPS document and of any previous versions pertaining to valid issued certificates. - 4.
+A copy of its Governance Model document - 4.5.
 A reference to its superior issuing CA(s)